Part 2. How to Manage Your Infrastructure as Code

 console

-$ tofu apply -var ami_id=<YOUR_AMI_ID>
+$ tofu apply -var name=sample-app-tofu

 console

-$ export TF_VAR_ami_id=<YOUR_AMI_ID> $ tofu apply
+$ export TF_VAR_name=sample-app-tofu $ tofu apply

-The second thing the apply command will do is show you the execution plan (just plan for short), which will look something like this (truncated for readability):
+Once all input variables have been set, the next thing the apply command will do is show you the execution plan (just plan for short), which will look something like this (truncated for readability):

 OpenTofu will perform the following actions: